pvcnt/accio/docs/docs/client/push-command.md

 Once a workflow has been successfully pushed, this command prints the identifier of the workflow that has been created or updated.

 ## Options
-* `-q`: Print only the workflow identifier, if the command was successful.
+* `-q`: Print only workflow identifier, if the command was successful.
 Otherwise, you can still use the exit code to determine the outcome of the command.

 ## Exit codes
 * `0`: Success.